 Modifications to this MOA must be proposed in writing and approved and signed by both parties.
 Modification to Appendix A shall be done in accordance with the procedures outlined in the SOP.

 VII.
 POINTS OF CONTACT

 ICE and the SCSO points of contact (POCs) for purposes of this MOA are:

-- For the SCSO: Laura Bedard, Chief of Corrections - For DHS: The Miami Field Office Director
+For the AGENCY: Sweetwater County Sheriff For DHS: Denver Field Office Director

 VIII.
 EFFECTIVE DATE AND TERMINATION OF THIS MOA